Is my Building an Asset or Liability?

 2. A building will usually bring your business some benefits, namely that you can work there, store goods there, or even rent it out and get income from this.

-3. Since buildings can be valued pretty accurately using a professional or simply by comparing to similar buildings in the area, this requirement is also usually fulfilled.
+3. Since buildings can be valued pretty accurately using a professional or simply by comparing to similar buildings in the area, this requirement

 Building (Asset) vs Mortage Loan (Liability)